 Regardless of how you stack up on these trends, what’s more important is how your employees feel about their Total Rewards benefits.
 While your utilization data will be a good indicator, be sure to ask them which offerings are valued and which aren’t.

 If you’re offering rewards that they don’t need, want or care about, the smart thing to do is let go and invest in something else.
 It’s the only way to reinforce an environment where the rewards come from far more than just compensation.

-HUB International’s HR experts with its Human Capital Consulting practice are available to help you work through your total rewards program framework and inventory and other strategic HR needs.
+HUB International’s HR experts with its Human Resources Consulting practice are available to help you work through your total rewards program framework and inventory and other strategic HR needs.